 What’s the worst that could happen?
 If you take a look at even some basic incidents that could happen at auto repair shops, you’ll understand the necessity for insurance coverage and minimizing your liability:

-Example #2: A car lift malfunctions and an employee’s hand gets trapped and ends up breaking.
-Workers’ Comp Insurance helps pay for the employees medical expenses and lost wages while they’re waiting for their hand to heal.
+- Example #2: A car lift malfunctions and an employee’s hand gets trapped and ends up breaking.
+Workers’ comp insurance helps pay for the employee's medical expenses and lost wages while they’re waiting for their hand to heal.

-Example #3: One of your employees is towing someone’s vehicle back to your repair shop and the towed vehicle breaks loose.
-Luckily, it didn’t cause a car accident, but does cause significant damage to the vehicle being towed.
-Tow Truck Insurance (a type of commercial auto insurance) will help cover the cost to fix the car.
+- Example #3: One of your employees is towing someone’s vehicle back to your repair shop and the towed vehicle breaks loose.
+Luckily, it didn’t cause a car accident but does cause significant damage to the vehicle being towed.
+Tow truck insurance (a type of commercial auto insurance) will help cover the cost to fix the car.

-Example #4: A customer slips on some oil on your garage floor and falls, hitting their head on the concrete.
+- Example #4: A customer slips on some oil on your garage floor and falls, hitting their head on the concrete.
 They’re rushed to the hospital and are kept there for observation from a concussion.
-Your Garage Liability Insurance policy will cover their medical expenses and a potential monetary settlement.
+Your garage liability insurance policywill cover their medical expenses and a potential monetary settlement.
 This most basic business insurance can keep a small business from going bankrupt.

-How Much Does Insurance for Auto Repair Shops Cost?
+How Much Does Shop Insurance Cost?

-Cost depends on a variety of factors, including:
+The cost of shop/mechanic insurance depends on a variety of factors, including:

-- Size of the the shop
+- The size of your shop

 - Age of the property

-- The number if employees
+- The number of employees you hire

 - How long you’ve been in business

-- Deductibles and coverage limits
+- The deductibles and coverage limits you choose

 Some companies—such as CoverWallet—offer general liability starting at $39 a month.
-They also offer comprehensive business owners policies + workers compensation starting from $89 a month.
+They also offer comprehensive business owners' policies + workers' compensation starting from $89 a month.

 Get a Free Auto Repair Shop Insurance Quote